Here is a guide to constructing the proper fat loss nutrition plan and training program.

 So nutrition may be slightly more important, but the key takeaway is you need both.

 So the base of your nutrition is your caloric intake.
-This plan assumes you know how to track calories/macros or are willing to learn.
+This plan assumes you know how to track macros or calories or are willing to learn.
 It really doesn’t take long to learn and any internet guide should suffice.

 But anyways, staying within a certain caloric limit is key.
 If you eat too many calories, you won’t enter a caloric deficit, meaning you won’t be losing weight.
 This begs the question of how many calories you should eat?
 It depends on how many you burn.
 The more you weigh and the more active you are, the more you burn, thus allowing you to eat more than someone who burns fewer calories.